Two more books in the Soami Ji of Agra series are scheduled for publication in 2020, including Hidden Treasure: Shabds by Soami Ji of Agra.

 The translator temporarily un-published the 2 volumes of the Soami Ji books and the Kindle version too.
 THEY WILL ALL BE AVAILABLE AGAIN ON AMAZON BY THE END OF MAY!
 Thanks for your interest and inquiries.

-There will be another Soami Ji book before the end of the year – possibly in August.
+There will be other Soami Ji books in this series.
 We’ll let you know through this blog in the usual way.

 “Do you have a list of things you always wanted to do in Tucson that you never got around to?”

 The question came from Linda.
 She and Mike (John’s son) had moved to Tucson the previous fall and were exploring all things new and exciting about living in the southwest.
 It was fun showing them some of our favorite places and activities.
 But now our situations had reversed.
 I had decided it was time for me to leave Tucson for a place better suited to aging in place and had put my name on a waiting list for just such a place — Becketwood, a senior coop in Minneapolis where I had history and daughters.

 Now I faced the reality of leaving a place I had lived for thirty-some years and grown to love.
 So the answer to Linda’s question was yes.
 There were things I’d always wanted to do that would not be that much fun (or even possible) alone.

 So we began to check them off: Continue reading